 Their study, investigating dyslexia in both males and females, is the first to directly compare brain anatomy of females with and without dyslexia (in children and adults).
 Their findings were published online in the journal Brain Structure and Function.

-“It has been assumed that results of studies conducted in men are generalizable to both sexes.
-But our research suggests that researchers need to tackle dyslexia in each sex separately to address questions about its origin and potentially, treatment,” Eden says.
+“It has been assumed that results of studies conducted in men are generalizable to both genders.
+But our research suggests that researchers need to tackle dyslexia in each gender separately to address questions about its origin and potentially, treatment,” Eden says.